 Long would not disclose details of the payment, or when the money changed hands, but said both parties confirmed the "gift."
 Kevin Trainor, a spokesman for Long, said the money came from Petrino, not university funds.

-Petrino issued a lengthy apology and said he was focused on trying to heal his family.
+Petrino issued a lengthy apology and said he was focused on trying to make amends to his family.

 "All I have been able to think about is the number of people I've let down by making selfish decisions," he said.
 "I chose to engage in an improper relationship.
 I also made several poor decisions following the end of that relationship and in the aftermath of the accident.
 I accept full responsibility for what has happened."

-Dorrell, a former Razorbacks volleyball player, worked for the Razorbacks Foundation before she was hired by Petrino on March 28, four days before their accident on a winding rural road.
-Long said she was one of three finalists out of 159 applicants and got the job after a time frame he said was shorter than usual.
+Dorrell, a former Razorbacks volleyball player, worked for the Razorbacks Foundation before she was hired by Petrino on March 28, four days before the accident on a rural road 20 miles outside Fayetteville.
+Long said she was one of three finalists out of 159 applicants and got the job after an unusually short time frame.

 "Coach Petrino abused his authority when over the past few weeks he made a staff decision and personal choices that benefited himself and jeopardized the integrity of the football program," Long said.